 As a result of cost, UCaaS (Unified Communications as a Service) was only available to larger enterprises until fairly recently.
 The transition of UCaaS to the cloud has changed that, reducing cost and opening up the service to businesses of all sizes.

 A subcategory of software as a service (SaaS), software products and processes are delivered through the web.
-Types of UCaaS packages include videoconferencing tools, messaging tools and different types of text and voice communications.
+Types of UCaaS packages include videoconferencing tools from AV rental services, messaging tools and different types of text and voice communications.
 UCaaS offers businesses a number of advantages, including convenience and the lower cost of outsourcing and scalability, as companies can add or subtract services as needed.

 Are you interested in learning more about the cloud and the communication potential it offers?
 At iSupport we’re experts in IT help desk and service delivery software, and we can support you and help you fulfill your own IT needs.